8 Ways to Improve Your Next Ecommerce Promotion for More Conversions

 Another benefit of a landing page is that you can create more than one for your sale to cater to different types of audiences.
 Typically the more personalized you can speak to an audience, the better their conversion rate will be.

 Using landing pages will also make tracking your paid advertising in Google Analytics much easier, especially for Facebook advertising.
 Attribution is getting more complicated than ever thanks to new updates with the way user activity is tracked, so thinking ahead with specific landing pages and UTMs will help.

 Ready to Make Waves with Your Next Promotion?

 Next time you run a sale, these 8 steps will make it as strategic as possible to drive more success.
-Thinking of your unique customers first and creating an experience that is both clear and compelling will do more than just lift sales— it will plant seeds that grow brand fans and ultimately increase customer lifetime value, which is the secret to long term ecommerce success.
+Thinking of your unique customers first and creating an experience that is both clear and compelling will do more than just lift sales— it will plant seeds that grow brand fans and ultimately increase customer lifetime value, which is the secret to long-term ecommerce success.

 If you’re looking to level up your ecommerce promotions, check out Metacake’s Ecommerce Promotions Bootcamp!
 This is a course designed to teach you the systems ecommerce experts use to achieve massive success with every promotion they run.
-Each of the topics outlined in this post are covered in-depth and you’ll walk away equipped with the knowledge and tools you need to execute your sales with efficiency and to generate revenue all year around.
+Each of the topics outlined in this post is covered in-depth and you’ll walk away equipped with the knowledge and tools you need to execute your sales with efficiency and to generate revenue all year round.
 With over ten hours of webinars, Q&A, and additional bonus resources from our team of ecommerce experts, brands of all sizes will find value in this training.